START YOUR REAL ESTATE SALESPERSON CAREER TODAY

 Should you feel the need to re-take a course, the Larabee School will allow you to retake the class.
 Should you fail the NE Real Estate license exam and want to retake a course, you may retake the course within 3 months of taking the exam.
 After 3 months past your exam date, full tuition for the course will be charged to re-take the course.

-In the case of inclement weather, our cancellation policy follows Southeast Community College’s policy.
-Communications will be made to local radio, television stations and will be placed on SCC’s website.
-If SCC cancels classes, it is to be assumed that Larabee School of Real Estate’s classes are also canceled.
+In the case of inclement weather our cancellation policy follows Lincoln Public Schools weather policy.
+Communications will be made to local radio, television stations.
+If Lincoln Public Schools cancels classes due to weather conditions, it is to be assumed that Larabee School of Real Estates classes are also canceled.
 In the absence of a specific announcement to the contrary, it should be understood that classes will continue as scheduled.
 If you cannot attend class due to the weather, and we do not inform you of a cancellation, please call us and we will assist you with your options.

 Our students must get 70% on course exams in order to receive a certificate of completion.